Spilostethus pandurus: Description

 Spilostethus pandurus can reach a length of 13–15 mm.
 Body shows a red-black coloration with a white spot in the center of the membrane.

 Two wavy, broad, black, longitudinal stripes run from the front to the rear edge of the pronotum.
 Scutellum is black, sometimes with a small red spot at the end.

 The nymphs are bright red, with black markings.

 These bugs have two dorsolateral prothoracic glands capable of secreting substances repugnant to predators.

 Biology

 These polyphagous bugs feed on flowers and seeds of many plants.
 They preferentially feed on the plants of the family Apocynaceae.
 In Europe, they are present on various toxic plants such as jimsonweed (Datura stramonium) and oleander (Nerium oleander).

 They can cause serious damage to the crops of Sesamum indicum (Pedaliaceae) and to Calotropis gigantea and Calotropis procera (Apocynaceae).

-It can also attack sorghum crops (Sorghum bicolor), Eleusine coracana, Pennisetum americanum, Phaseolus mungo, Arachis hypogaea, Lycopersicum esculentum, tobacco, sunflowers etc.
+It can also attack sorghum crops (Sorghum bicolor), Eleusine coracana, Pennisetum americanum, Phaseolus mungo, Arachis hypogaea, Lycopersicon esculentum, tobacco, sunflowers etc.